-- Fully engage pupils with SEND and their parents/carers when drawing up policies that affect them. - Identify, assess and make provision for all children and young people with SEND, whether or not they have an EHC plan. - Endeavour to secure the special educational provision called for by a pupil's SEND.

-- Designate an appropriate member of staff to be the special educational needs coordinator (SENCO) and have responsibility for coordinating provision for pupils with SEND. - Appoint a designated teacher for looked after children, where appropriate. - Make reasonable adjustments for pupils with disabilities to help alleviate any substantial disadvantage they experience because of their disability. - Take necessary steps to ensure that pupils with disabilities are not discriminated against, harassed or victimised. - Prepare the arrangements for the admission of pupils with SEND and the facilities provided to enable access to the school for pupils with disabilities. - Prepare the accessibility plan showing how the school intends to progressively improve access over time. - Publish annual information, setting out the measures and facilities to assist access for pupils with disabilities. - Publish annual information about the arrangements for the admission of pupils with disabilities, the steps taken to prevent pupils being treated less favourably than others, the facilities provided to assist pupils with SEND, and the school's accessibility plan. - Develop complaints procedures which, along with details about appealing to the SEND tribunal, will be made known to parents/carers and pupils through a single point of access. - Provide suitable, full-time education from the sixth day of a fixed permanent exclusion of a pupil with SEND, in line with their EHC plan. - Ensure arrangements are in place to support pupils at school with medical conditions. - Cooperate with the LA in drawing up and reviewing the Local Offer. - Appoint an individual governor or sub-committee to oversee the school's arrangements for SEND. - Prepare the SEN information report and publish it on the website.
+- Fully engage pupils with SEND and their parents/carers when drawing up policies that affect them. - Identify, assess and make provision for all children and young people with SEND, whether or not they have an EHC plan. - Endeavour to secure the special educational provision called for by a pupil's SEND. - Designate an appropriate member of staff to be the special educational needs coordinator (SENCO) and have responsibility for coordinating provision for pupils with SEND. - Appoint a designated teacher for looked after children, where appropriate. - Make reasonable adjustments for pupils with disabilities to help alleviate any substantial disadvantage they experience because of their disability. - Take necessary steps to ensure that pupils with disabilities are not discriminated against, harassed or victimised. - Prepare the arrangements for the admission of pupils with SEND and the facilities provided to enable access to the school for pupils with disabilities. - Prepare the accessibility plan showing how the school intends to progressively improve access over time. - Publish annual information, setting out the measures and facilities to assist access for pupils with disabilities. - Publish annual information about the arrangements for the admission of pupils with disabilities, the steps taken to prevent pupils being treated less favourably than others, the facilities provided to assist pupils with SEND, and the school's accessibility plan. - Develop complaints procedures which, along with details about appealing to the SEND tribunal, will be made known to parents/carers and pupils. - Provide suitable, full-time education from the sixth day of a fixed permanent exclusion of a pupil with SEND, in line with their EHC plan. - Ensure arrangements are in place to support pupils at school with medical conditions. - Cooperate with the LA in drawing up and reviewing the Local Offer. - Appoint an individual governor or sub-committee to oversee the school's arrangements for SEND. - Prepare the SEN information report and publish it on the website. - Ensure that the school's Child Protection and Safeguarding Policy addresses additional safeguarding challenges that children with SEND may face.

-The headteacher has a responsibility to:
+The headteacher/ Head of School has a responsibility to: